ESTHER KUEHN NEUROSCIENCE

 Model the human cortex in 3D

 Modeling the human cortex in three dimensions, that is, across the cortical surface and in depth, allows novel and unprecedented insights into brain dys-/function in health and disease.
-3D models of human cognition that take into consideration the different computations along the cortical surface and in depth allow understanding human brain function in its full complexity.
-In this Trends in Cognitive Sciences paper [link] and Nature Reviews Neuroscience commentary [link], we delineate the critical importance of 3D models of the cortex in health and disease.
+Compared to 2D models (left) that only take into consideration the location at the cortical surface, 3D models of human cognition (right) also take into consideration the different computations that take place in cortical depth (e.g. input versus output signal flows, modulatory versus driving influences) and allow an understanding of human brain function in its full complexity.
+In this Trends in Cognitive Sciences article [link] and Nature Reviews Neuroscience commentary [link], we delineate the critical importance of 3D models of the cortex for cognitive and clinical neuroscience.

 Picture